The Talent Management Process: A Definitive Guide for 2026

 Creating a comprehensive onboarding process can potentially help new team members stay at your company longer—the first six months at work is a critical time when new hires often decide to stay with a company or leave as soon as possible.

 This, in turn, saves your company money.
-According to Gallup, replacing a team member can cost as much as two times their salary.
+According to Gallup, replacing a team member can cost as much as two times their annual salary.

 • Further cement team members’ commitment to their role and work